adujon/ComparativeOncologyBiases/README.md

 # ComparativeOncologyBiases

-This repository contains the codes and raw datasets used to perform the analyses in the following manuscript:
+This repository contains the codes and raw datasets used to perform the analyses in the following publication:

 The Cost of Fame: Strong Biases in Comparative Oncology of Captive Species

-Antoine M. Dujon1,2*, Jonas Courtalon2 , Klara Asselin2, Frédéric Thomas1,2

-1Deakin University, Geelong, School of Life and Environmental Sciences, Centre for Integrative Ecology, Waurn Ponds, Vic 3216, Australia.

-2CREEC/(CREES), MIVEGEC, Unité Mixte de Recherches, IRD 224–CNRS 5290–Université de Montpellier, Montpellier, France
+Dujon AM, Courtalon J, Asselin K, Thomas F. 2026 The Cost of Fame For Popular Species: Strong Risk of Bias in Comparative Oncology of Captive Species.
+Proceedings of the Royal Society B: Biological Sciences (doi:https://doi.org/10.1098/rspb)

 Corresponding author: antoine.dujon@yahoo.fr

-Preprint available on BioArxiv:

 --------------------------------------------------------------------------------------------------------------------------------------------------